jasontbradshaw/amazon-wish-list-total/README.md

 a button to figure out how much it all costs, or add all the items to the cart to get that one magic number?

 Worry no more!
-This extension adds an unobtrusive total price below the wish list title, and updates it dynamically when items are added or deleted.
+This extension adds an unobtrusive total price to the left side of the screen, and updates it dynamically when items are added or deleted.

 Changelog
 ----